-Little Snitch is unquestionably one of the first preferences when it comes to the best network analyzer for Mac.
-It is loaded with tons and tons of extremely advanced features.
+Little Snitch is unquestionably one of the first preferences regarding the best network analyzer for Mac.
+It is loaded with tons and tons of highly advanced features.
 The firewall ensures full protection of your Mac from any unauthorized server.
-And all other tools seem to work perfectly ok for their purpose.
-However, the application is slightly overrated and comes pretty expensive.
+All other tools seem to work perfectly and are okay for their purpose.
+However, the application is slightly overrated and pretty expensive.

-Besides, some of its features seem to be overwhelmingly advanced, which is why many users look for a simpler alternative to it.
-Well, in this article, we have mentioned some top-notch Little Snitch alternatives that will provide you with a similar yet better experience.
+Besides, some of its features seem overwhelmingly advanced, so many users look for a simpler alternative.
+This article has mentioned some top-notch Little Snitch alternatives that will provide you with a similar yet better experience.

 1. Murus

-However, the notable thing is the Lite version allows you to monitor and filter only the inbound connections and not the outbound ones.
-Perhaps, users need to subscribe to their paid plans to access the comparatively cheaper outbound connections.
+However, the Lite version allows you to monitor and filter only inbound connections, not outbound ones.
+Perhaps users must subscribe to their paid plans to access cheaper outbound connections.

 2. Radio Silence